leolurunhe/my_extension/README.md

 jupyter notebook

-# create a new document, click on the button
+# create a new document on jupyter notebook, click on the button